Yuelioi/docs-v3/Ue/blueprint/zh/Landscape Patch/Set Use Alpha Channel for Weight Patch.md

 ---
-display_name: Set Use Alpha Channel for Weight Patch
+title: Set Use Alpha Channel for Weight Patch
 order: 40
 ---
 ## Navigation